 To maximize usable land for the Ford Site, Hidden Falls Creek was moved underground in pipes and directed from those pipes over Hidden Falls.
 Through the park, the creek is released through a partially man-made channel to the Mississippi River.
 "Daylighting" the creek through the Ford Site and adding stormwater treatment wetlands are included in the plans for that development.
-Over time within the park, engineering measures have been made to stabilize the creek's banks using materials like concrete, geotextile which have largely been damaged and undermined.
-The result is marginally effective structures and exposed materials.
-In 2014, They City and Capital Watershed district prepared a feasibility study (pg 46-47) for creek and falls restoration.
-Hidden Falls Creek will be restored using more modern and natural water quality treatment methods and habitat enhancement.
-The creek restoration within the park will be timed to coincide with the Ford site redevelopment and water quality improvements.
+Over time within the park, engineering measures have been made to stabilize the creek's banks using materials like concrete, tires, and geotextile, which have largely been damaged and undermined, resulting in marginally effective structures.
+In 2014, the City and Capital Watershed district prepared a feasibility study (pages 46-47) for creek and falls restoration.
+Hidden Falls Creek should be restored using modern techniques, natural water guality treatment methods, and habitat enhancement.
+The creek restoration within the park should be timed to coincide with the Ford site redevelopment and water quality improvements.
+See also 3H, Trail to Hidden Falls.